orenvardi/codefresh_project_server/README.md

 dockerize a node.js program
 using dockerode package for docker

-how much time it took you
+## Time invested
 I have worked on that project for about 3 days

-Improvements I would have done if I had more time or knowledge: better logic to determine which containers' logs to store caching the logs of the most used containers to reduce the use of DB client-side with simple UI
+## Improvements I would have done if I had more time or knowledge:
+better logic to determine which containers' logs to store caching the logs of the most used containers to reduce the use of DB client-side with simple UI